SPEAR3-ML/teeport-test/README.md

 ### Clone the Teeport test notebooks/scripts

-Actually you might have already done this, since this document itself is the readme of the repo to be clone lol:
+Actually you might have already done this, since this document itself is the readme of the repo to be cloned lol:

 ```bash
 git clone https://github.com/SPEAR3-ML/teeport-test.git